shauera/messages/README.md

 You will need a text editor.
 [Visual Studio Code](https://code.visualstudio.com) is useful and has reasonable support for Go.

-If you want to build this project you will need a UNIX-ish development environment including the `make`, `git` and possible `docker` for building docker images.
+If you want to build this project you will need a UNIX-ish development environment including the `make`, `git` and possibly `docker` for building docker images.

 ### Retrieving third-party dependencies